hapax/hapax.github.io/_posts/2020-07-08-emergent-time.md

 Cartesian doubt.

 Temporally speaking, we do not live in a universe of amoebae.
-We live in a spacetime continuum where different temporal slices obey the same laws of physics, namely the laws of general relativity (at large scales).
+We live in a spacetime continuum where different temporal slices richly obey the same laws of physics, namely the laws of general relativity (at large scales).
 As with human behaviour, these slices *look the same from the